 Landscape Architect for Lurie Garden returns to Chicago to discuss the pressures to “go big” in design vs retaining complexity, idiosyncrasy, and natural nuance in a designed landscape.

 Landscape architecture has not been immune to the pressures in recent decades to “go big” or “world class” to register an effective visual impact within this challenging, grandly scaled setting.
-In this talk, Shannon Nichol, founding partner of Gustafson Guthrie Nichol (GGN), will encourage “going small and going slow” to create a different type of placemaking that suits both residents and visitors.
+In this talk, Shannon Nichol, founding partner of GGN, will encourage “going small and going slow” to create a different type of placemaking that suits both residents and visitors.